gaboesquivel/gaboesquivel.com/content/bio.md

 This year, 2017, I worked with a FinTech startup ( a neobank ) as CTO and Chief Architect and led the formation of a world class team and the development of an alpha version of the app utilizing one of the most modern and cost effective technology stacks en latam in financial services.

-After the neobank project I started working with Blockchain and Distributed Ledger Technology and formed <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for research and development of blockchain based solutions.
+After the neobank project I started working with Blockchain and decentralized technology and formed <a href="https://blockchaincr.com" target="_blank">BlockchainCR</a>, a hub for research and development of blockchain based solutions.

 I provide consulting, custom development and staff augmentation services for startups and enterprise clients through <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, I company I founded.
 Our developer network is highly specialized in JavaScript Applications using ReactNative, React Web, AngularJS, Ionic, VueJS, Node.js, Express, Hapi and more.
 Our second strongest profile is SysAdmin and Cloud engineers specialized in AWS, DevOps Automation and Network Security.